soulesss/DotDATer/README.md

 # DotDATer
 Simple Python program for reading/writing .dat files.

-- Reading
+- Reading \
 Program will output all data on screen and in .txt file.

-- Upload data from .txt to .dat
+- Upload data from .txt to .dat \
 New line - new element.

-- Config
+- Config \
 !!!
 Work in progress!!!
 You can write .txt file with all commands

+# How to run
+You need to install Python 3.x on your PC.